ardathdixon/Data_FinalProject/README.md

 Environmental Data Analytics
 Authors: Eva, Ardath, Annie

-Data is from NOAA MRIP surveys.
+Data are from NOAA MRIP surveys.
 Data pulled from (URL)
+Data are interesting!